zainabx78/tech501-week3-cicd/Jenkins - CICD pipeline.md

 - In local pc, create a new repo:
   - `cd ~/Documents/github`
   - `mkdir tech501-sparta-app-cicd`
-- Add the code from previous app repo on gitub to this new repo.
+- Add the code from previous app repo on github to this new repo.
   - `cd tech501-sparta-app-cicd`
   - ` git clone https://github.com/zainabx78/tech501-sparta-app repo`
   - Unzip the code `unzip nodejs20-sparta-test-app.zip `